rezabfil-sec/engine-framework/engine/README.md

 Processing of the (simulation) result files can be done manually via the script [process.py](roles/process/files/process.py)
 * Run result processing script: `./process.py -d ../../plays -f <folder-with-scenario-results> <scenario-name> -c -p -s`
   * The `-s` flag is required for the results produced by the simulation playbooks.
 Without this flag the scripts can also be used to process results produced by the original engine playbooks.

+### Limitations of This Repository
+To deploy EnGINE in your infrastructure, you need hardware managed from a central management host with SSH access to the individual nodes.
+If you have such deployments on hand, you can update the `host_vars` directory with your corresponding nodes.

+For our deployments we are using pos [1].
+To find out about the architecture, navigate to these publications:
+* [1] Pos
+* [2] EnGINE JNSM